papercups-io/papercups/CONTRIBUTING.md

 ## Issues

 Spotted a bug?
 Has deployment gone wrong?
 Do you have user feedback?
 [Raise an issue](https://github.com/papercups-io/papercups/issues/new?assignees=&labels=bug&template=bug_report.md&title=) for the fastest response.
+Please don't spam us with issues either, we're currently an open source project trying our best to solve your problems.

 ## Feature requests